 Confusion #1 Am I saved by believing in Jesus without doing anything?

 No. You don’t believe Jesus if you believe that.
-Jesus said we must repent to be saved.
-(Luke 13:1-5).
+Jesus said we must repent (Luke 13:1-5) and do God’s will (Matt 7:21) to be saved.
 Repentance is the Greek word metanoia, which means to change your mind about sin.
-It is not a work, but a change of mind.
-Folks who have not changed their mind about murder, adultery, idolatry, etc. plan to continue evil.
+Folks who have not changed their mind about murder, adultery, etc. plan to continue evil.
 They are not saved.
 Matt 7:21-26; Gal 5:19-21; Rev 21:8.
 Repentance is inseparable from faith in Jesus, the FIRST thing taught by John the Baptist, Jesus, and His apostles.
 Mark 1:4, 14-15, 2:17, 6:12; Matt 3:1-12, 4:17; 11:20-24; Acts 2:38; 3:19 If the kingdom of God/heaven permitted evil, then it would be no better than the world we live in.

 Confusion #2 Works do not affect your salvation

-Judged by our works – the evidence of our faith (John 2:3-4; James 2:14-26)
+Judged by our works – the evidence of our faith (1 John 2:3-4; James 2:14-26)

 1. Jesus will separate the sheep from the goats based on their works.
 The goats are doomed people who do not do charitable works.
 Matt 25:31-46; Luke 16:19-29